 In any case, I would like to draw your attention to our free one-to-one meeting software, which has been specially developed for agile teams.
 Make your 1:1 meetings exciting, measure trends and, above all, make progress in your employee development!
 Try out one of our templates, see below.

-- If you had to describe your emotional state as the weather, what is the weather like in your project or your tasks at the moment?
+- If you had to describe your emotional state as the weather, how is the weather in your project or your tasks at the moment?

 How is the weather in relation to your employer, your personal life and your private life?

-- If you had to describe your emotional state as the weather, what is the weather like in your project or your tasks at the moment?
+- If you had to describe your emotional state as the weather, how is the weather in your project or your tasks at the moment?

 How is the weather in relation to your employer, your personal life and your private life?